 What to do if you are a Greek student experiencing hazing

 The E&H Greek Life office is here to support and advocate for the safe and positive experience of all members.
 Unfortunately, there is no one size fits all approach for students experiencing hazing.
-If you are a student experiencing hazing, we encourage you to submit a Hazing Incident Report or to contact the Greek Life Specialist, Sam Amos, and Associate Provost & Dean of Students, Ryan Bowyer immediately.
+If you are a student experiencing hazing, we encourage you to submit a Hazing Incident Report or to contact the Director of Student Activities, Emily Richardson and/or Dean of Students, Fred George immediately.
 They will assist you with steps to take to address the behavior and support your experience.
 It’s important to recognize what hazing behavior is and understand that it is not OK.
 In some cases, you may want to leave the organization quietly, in other cases you may want to report your experience.
 E&H Greek Life is committed to helping you through this.

 What to do if you are a parent, friend, family member, faculty or staff of a Greek student